 Easy Quilted Placemat Pattern & Tutorial

 Did any of you get time to make those quilted Christmas stockings?
 We’re using the same quilt-as-you-go method today to make some pretty but simple quilted placemats, complete with cutlery holders.
-You can make an identical set, or mix and match your fabrics according to what small pieces you might have to make a complimentary set.
-I’m using the left over fabrics from a quilt I’m working on – only my second ever but it’s so pretty that I wanted to make the most of these left overs.
+You can make an identical set, or mix and match your fabrics according to what small pieces you might have to make a complementary set.
+I’m using the leftover fabrics from a quilt I’m working on – only my second ever but it’s so pretty that I wanted to make the most of these leftovers.